bradwestness/bradwestness.github.io/_posts/2012-06-23-some-nifty-quotes-on-religion-from-our-founding.md

+---
+layout: post
-Title: Some Nifty Quotes on Religion from Our Founding Fathers
+title: Some Nifty Quotes on Religion from Our Founding Fathers
-Published: 2012-06-23 21:34:29Z
+---

 ![]({{ site.baseurl }}content/images/founding_fathers.jpg)